 Join Justin Seeley for an in-depth discussion in this video How to use a Photoshop comp in your workflow, part of Building a Single-Page Website in Muse.

-- [Voiceover] While a Photoshop comp is not necessarily a necessity when it comes to website development it does help to give you a general idea of the look and feel that you want to create inside of a program like Adobe Muse.
-This is the same way that you would lay out bits and pieces of a business card or a flyer in Photoshop before you take them into InDesign.
+- [Instructor] While a Photoshop comp is not necessarily a necessity when it comes to website development, it does help to give you a general idea of the look and feel that you want to create inside of a program like Adobe Muse.
+This is the same way that you would lay out bits and pieces of a business card or flyer in Photoshop before you take them into InDesign.
 Creation applications like Photoshop and Illustrator still have a very big place inside of the web development community.
-They're mostly for generating assets that you put into what I call a content aggregation application, like Adobe Muse or even Dreamweaver for example.
+They're mostly for generating assets that you put into, what I call, a content aggregation application like Adobe Muse or even Dreamweaver, for example.

-So how do I use a Photoshop comp in my web development workflow when it comes to Adobe Muse?
+So, how do I use a Photoshop comp in my web development workflow when it comes to Adobe Muse?
 It's actually pretty simple.
-First thing I do is I create a document that's gonna be roughly the same size as the document that I'm working with inside of Muse.
-In this case I've created a Photoshop document that's about 1200 pixels wide.
-Now the height of the document is always going to vary depending on the height of the content that you create in Muse.
-And since Muse is able to scale infinitely without any problem, vertically you don't have to worry about necessarily the height inside of Photoshop so much as you do the width.
+First thing I do is I create a document that's going to be roughly the same size as the document that I'm working with inside of Muse.
+In this case, I've created a Photoshop document that's about 1200 pixels wide.
+Now the height of the document is always going to vary depending on the height of the content that you create and use.
+And since Muse is able to scale infinitely without any problem, vertically, you don't have to worry about necessarily the height inside of Photoshop so much as you do the width.

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.

 - Building a custom navigation bar

 - Setting up content blocks